Material deprivation statistics - early results

 - a meal with meat, chicken, fish or vegetarian equivalent every second day;

 - a washing machine;

 - a car; and

-- heating to keep the home sufficiently warm.
+- heating to keep the home adequately warm.

-The severe material deprivation rate, broken down by gender, age group and household type, is the main indicator for material poverty in this article.
+The severe material deprivation rate, broken down by sex, age group and household type, is the main indicator for material poverty in this article.

 Severe material deprivation by household type

 With some exceptions, the early severe material deprivation rates available for 2017 confirm the tendency, seen in previous years, of higher incidence among: